privacygmail cleanupemail security

 • Immune to company-specific data breaches

-• Cannot be subpoenaed from the tool provider
+• Can't be subpoenaed from the tool provider

 • No cross-border data transfers